Program: Certificates & Degrees

 For current detailed information on additional requirements, including downloadable forms, visit our EMT Orientation page in Canvas.
 Enrolled students can print forms for free at ASG on Valencia campus.

 Some requirements MUST be completed within a specific timeframe: background check, physical, and labwork cannot be completed more than 6 months before the first day of class.
 The drug test and one TB test must be completed no earlier than 30 days before class starts (if class starts February 1st, the tests cannot be done before January 1st).

 The COC Financial Aid office offers information on loans, grants, and scholarships.

 The Basic Needs Center (BaNC) on campus has resources that help many students with the additional costs of the course.
-Some of the resources are specific to Career Technical Education courses such as EMT.
+The BANC can assist many EMT students with the costs of uniforms, textbooks, equipment, and medical expenses.
 You can contact a BaNC representative through their website.
 Make sure to tell them you’re taking an EMT course so they can match you with the right assistance programs.